quynhneo/NYU-HPC/singularity.md

 $cd project_folder
 ```

 Copy the proper gzipped overlay images from `/scratch/work/public/overlay-fs-ext3/`.
 There are many overlay images to choose from, different by capacity and number of files it can contain.
-For example, `overlay-5GB-200K.ext3.gz` is good enough for most conda environments, it has 5GB free space inside and is able to hold 200K files:
+For example, `overlay-5GB-200K.ext3.gz` is good enough for most conda environments.
 ```
 $cp -rp /scratch/work/public/overlay-fs-ext3/overlay-5GB-200K.ext3.gz .
 $gunzip overlay-5GB-200K.ext3.gz
 ```
 Choose a proper singularity image from `/scratch/work/public/singularity/`.
 The image names suggest what have been prebuilt into it, and version of the OS.
 For example, for CUDA on ubuntu18.04: `/scratch/work/public/singularity/cuda11.0-cudnn8-devel-ubuntu18.04.sif`

-To setup conda enviorment, first launch container interactively:
+Launch container interactively:

 ```
 $singularity exec --overlay overlay-5GB-200K.ext3 /scratch/work/public/singularity/cuda11.0-cudnn8-devel-ubuntu18.04.sif /bin/bash
 ```
-Now you are inside the container (notice the change of the prompt).
+Now you are inside the container - a fresh system and you can install anything you want (notice the change of the prompt).
 You shouldn't use `module load` now, as that's for the host system.
-It's better to install your package inside Singularity container.
-To install miniconda into /ext3/miniconda3:
+It's better to install your package inside Singularity container, either manually or using package managers such as conda or pip.
+Let's go through an example with conda.
+First, install miniconda into /ext3/miniconda3:
 ```
 Singularity> wget https://repo.continuum.io/miniconda/Miniconda3-latest-Linux-x86_64.sh
 Singularity> sh Miniconda3-latest-Linux-x86_64.sh -b -p /ext3/miniconda3